EU open access and data policies

 FP7 / Horizon

-Researchers publishing in traditional subscription journals can comply through Green open access, by making their papers available via BURA within 6 months of publication (Energy, Environment, Health, Information and Communication Technologies, Research Infrastructures), or 12 months of publication (Science in Society, Socio-economic Sciences and Humanities)
+Researchers who are publishing in traditional subscription journals can comply by following the repository route to open access, by making their papers available via BURA within 6 months of publication (Energy, Environment, Health, Information and Communication Technologies, Research Infrastructures), or 12 months of publication (Science in Society, Socio-economic Sciences and Humanities).

 Provided your publisher's embargo is no longer than 6 months (12 for Social Sciences and Humanities), you can comply by depositing your final accepted manuscript in an open access repository.
 It is best practice to deposit in BURA on acceptance.
 To comply with the Horizon 2020 policy, the latest time for deposit is the date of publication.
 This will also make you compliant with the REF open access policy.